bkaradzic/GENie/scripting-reference.md

 resoptions : A list of resource compiler options.

+startproject : The default startup project (for VS2005+)

 targetdir : The target output directory.

 targetextension : The target file extension.